 I struggle all the time with thinking that because my boys are nearly teenagers they should be able to do this or that.
 They should be able to do their chores without being reminded, or brush their teeth well or put themselves to bed.

 This kind of shoulding is so unproductive.
 My kids are who they are and are doing the best they can at any moment.
 ADHD is a developmental condition, so my kids fall behind their typically developing peers in some big ways.

 Again, this is when I look for progress!
 Things are moving forward.

-I need to honor my kids timeline.
-They are exactly where they need to be.
+I need to honor my kids timeline and meet them were they are.